rkelson/metadata-asset-tracking-tool/metadata/boundaries/school_district_boundaries.md

 ## Brief Summary

-Polygon dataset representing more than 40 school districts in Utah.
+Polygon dataset representing geographic boundaries of all school districts in Utah.

 ## Summary